matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 ## Assembler

 The assembler is [a Rust-written tool](https://github.com/matter-labs/era-zkevm-assembly) that compiles zkEVM assembly to zkEVM bytecode.
-This tool is not a part of our LLVM back-end, as it uses several cryptographic libraries which are easier to maintain outside of the framework.
+This tool is not a part of our LLVM back-end as it uses several cryptographic libraries which are easier to maintain outside of the framework.

 ## Hardhat Plugins

-We recommend using our IR compilers via [their correspondent Hardhat plugins](../../../api/hardhat/plugins.md).
+We recommend using our IR compilers via [their corresponding Hardhat plugins](../../../api/hardhat/plugins.md).
 These plugins should be added to the Hardhat's config file and allow developers to compile new projects or migrate existing ones to zkSync Era.
-If you prefer a more low-level approach, you may download our compiler binaries via the links above and use their CLI interfaces.
+For a lower-level approach, download our compiler binaries via the links above and use their CLI interfaces.

 **Learn more about how to install and configure these plugins in the links below:**